tailhook/verwalter/doc/concepts.rst

 Verwalter delegates all the work of joining cluster to cantal.

 As described above, verwalter operates in one of the two modes: leader and follower.
-It starts as follower and waits until it will be reached by leader.
+It starts as follower and waits until it will be reached by a leader.
-Leader in turn discovers followers through cantal.
+The Leader in turn discovers followers through cantal.
 I.e. it assumes that every cantal that joins the cluster has a verwalter instance.

 .. note::

-    While cantal is joining cluster and verwalter does it's own boostrapping and possible leader election, the lithos continues to run.
-This means if there was any configuration for lithos before reboot of the system or before you do any maintainance of the verwalter/consul, the processes are started and supervised.
+    While cantal is joining cluster and verwalter does its own bootrapping and possible leader election, the lithos continues to run.
+The above means if there was any configuration for lithos before a reboot of the system or before you do any maintenance of the verwalter/consul, the processes are started and supervised.
 Any processes that crash are restarted and so on.

-    In case you don't want for processes to start on boot, you may configure system to clean lithos configs on reboot (for example by putting them on ``tmpfs`` filesystem).
-This is occassionally useful, but we consider the default behaviour to start all processes that was previously run more useful in most cases.
+    In case you don't want processes to start on boot, you may configure the system to clean lithos configs on reboot (for example by putting them on ``tmpfs`` filesystem).
+Such configuration is occasionally useful, but we consider the default behaviour to start all processes that were previously run more useful in most cases.

 Leader's Job
 ------------

-When verwalter follower is not reached by a leader for predefined time (don't matter whether it's on startup or after it had leader), it starts an election process.
-Election process is not described in detail here, because it's work in progress.
+When verwalter follower is not reached by a leader for the predefined time (don't matter whether it is on startup or after it had a leader), it starts an election process.
+The election process is not described in detail here because it's work in progress.
 It will be described in detail later in other parts of documentation.

 When verwalter elected as a leader:

-1. It connects to every node, and ensures that every follower knows the leader
+1. It connects to every node and ensures that every follower knows the leader
-2. After establishing connections it gathers the configuration of all currently running processes on every node
+2. After establishing connections, it gathers the configuration of all currently running processes on every node
 3. It connects to local cantal and requests statistics for all the nodes
-4. Then it runs scheduling algorithm which produces new configuration for every node
+4. Then it runs scheduling algorithm that produces new configuration for every node
 5. At next step it delivers configuration to respective nodes
 6. Repeat from step 3 at regular intervals (~10 sec)

-In fact steps 1-3 are done simultaneously.
+In fact, steps 1-3 are done simultaneously.
 As outlined in `cantal documentation`_ it gathers and aggregates metrics by itself, easing the work for verwalter.

-Note that at the moment when new leader is elected the previous one is probably not accesible (or there were two of them so no shared consistent configuration exists).
-So it's important to gather all current node configurations to keep number of reallocations/movements of processes between machines at minimum.
-It also allows to have persistent processes (i.e. processes which store data on local filesystem or in local memory, for example database shards).
+Note that at the moment when a new leader is elected the previous one is probably not accessible (or there were two of them, so no shared consistent configuration exists).
+So it is important to gather all current node configurations to keep number of reallocations/movements of processes between machines at a minimum.
+It also allows to have persistent processes (i.e. processes that store data on the local filesystem or in local memory, for example, database shards).

-Having not only old configuration but also statistics is very important, we can use it for the following things:
+Having not only old configuration but also statistics is crucial, we can use it for the following things:

 1. Detect failing processes
 2. Find out the number of requests that are processed per second
 3. Predict trends, i.e. whether traffic is going up or down

-All this info is gathered continuously and asyncrhonously.
-Nodes come and leave at every occassion.
-So it's too complex to reason about them in reactive manner.
+All this info is gathered continuously and asynchronously.
+Nodes come and leave at every occasion, so it is too complex to reason about them in a reactive manner.
 So from SysOp's point of view  the scheduler is a pure function from a {*set of currently running processes*; *set of metrics*} to the new configuration.
 The verwalter itself does all heavy lifting of keeping all nodes